Street Mosaic Art

 Despite the complicated and costly method of mosaic creation, some contemporary societies still enjoy installing these works in public.
 One of the most recent examples of an extravagant public art project is the mosaic group of the four stations of Second Avenue Subway in New York, where artists such as Chuck Close, Sarah Sze, Jean Shin and Vik Muniz left their mark in the form of large-scale tile installations.

-Still, there is a more subversive contemporary stream that uses mosaic.
+Still, there is a more subversive contemporary stream that uses mosaic art.
 Although it can never become its dominant technique, Street Art has welcomed and assimilated the art of tesserae in the most unexpected way.

 Inspired by digital technologies, Invader has been roaming the streets since the 1990s.
 He is famous for the small, pixelated images installed in visible places in the cities, usually portraying characters from the late 1970s game that originally inspired him – the immortal Space Invaders.
 He refers to his actions as “invasion waves”, infusing populated and often posh areas with a dash of free-spirited symbolism.